 Christmas is almost upon us!
 Now Halloween and Bonfire Night have both passed, Christmas is the next big festive celebration in the UK, which means Christmas gift guides are a coming to this here blog… With Christmas on the horizon many people are now considering when it’s appropriate to get the decorations out of storage – I am firmly in the NOT UNTIL DECEMBER CAMP, but that’s because my birthday is on the 11th and I like to be décor free on my big day.
 Anways, before you start decking the halls, it may be wise to consider whether you have every possible area covered.
 It’s likely you already have a tree and maybe some tinsel or wreaths tucked away, but have you considered window decorations?
 Window décor is actually a big thing for me, as I live in an apartment so floor space is limited, but jazzing up the balcony doors and windows doesn’t take any floor space.
+That’s why people that live in apartments tend to spend so much more energy on windows as compared to other areas of their home.
+You may want to check out somewhere like Sparevinduer if you live in an apartment and are looking for some new windows to install.
 So, here are a few ways I like to dress my windows for the festive season…

 If you have a large, exposed window, then you could hang a festive wreath or two from your curtain pole.
 Some wreaths may look rather bulky, but they’re actually incredibly lightweight for their size, so there’s no need to worry about the curtain pole being overworked with a heavy load.
 By using a thick ribbon in a Christmassy red or green colour, you can create a great feature that draws the eye to the winter scene outside your home, without blocking out too much light.